 The Youth Advisory Council assists Americans United for Separation of Church and State in promotion of the organization's mission and goals to young people.
 Youth Advisory Council members:

-- Are familiar with and actively promote the cause of religious liberty and the separation of church and state
+Are familiar with and actively promote the cause of religious freedom and the separation of church and state

-- Keep the organization appraised of trends in outreach to youth, and promote the organization to young people
+Keep the organization apprised of trends in outreach to youth

 Amanda Scott is a government major at Georgetown University, where she is a recipient of the 1789 Scholarship and member of the Georgetown Scholarship Program.
 She graduated summa cum laude from Faulkner State Community College with an A.A.S. in paralegal studies and the Paralegal Award for outstanding scholarship.
 She aspires to become a public interest lawyer specializing in constitutional and civil rights law.
-Before joining Americans United's Youth Advisory Council, Amanda founded her own nonprofit organization, Mobile Equality, and served on the Board of Directors of the ACLU of Alabama.
+Before joining the Americans United Youth Advisory Council, Amanda founded her own nonprofit organization, Mobile Equality, and served on the board of directors of the ACLU of Alabama.

 Pete Zupan graduated from the University of Colorado at Boulder with a BA in philosophy of law, influenced by his passion for church-state separation.
 He then went on to become the vice president of the Secular Students and Skeptics Society and also the volunteer network coordinator for the Colorado Regional Secular Student Alliance.
 He worked as an intern for Americans United for Separation of Church and State before moving to Columbus, Ohio, to work for the Secular Student Alliance as a campus organizer.